FREE SHIPPING on orders of $85 or more

 Translation in medieval times was an undeveloped science and was often carried out without due care.
 For this reason, many early Scottish names appeared radically altered when written in English.
 The spelling variations of McKillop include MacKillop, McKillop, MacGilp, McGilp, MacKillip, McKillip, MacGillip, McGillip, MacKillup, McKillup, Kellop, Kellops, Killop, Killup, Gilp, Gillip, Killip and many more.

 This web page shows only a small excerpt of our McKillop research.
-Another 259 words (18 lines of text) covering the years 1433, 1437, 1526, 1532, and 1547 are included under the topic Early McKillop History in all our PDF Extended History products.
+Another 259 words (18 lines of text) covering the years 1433, 1437, 1526, 1532, and 1547 are included under the topic Early McKillop History in all our PDF Extended History products and printed products wherever possible.

-More information is included under the topic Early McKillop Notables in all our PDF Extended History products.
+More information is included under the topic Early McKillop Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the McKillop family moved to Ireland, but this topic is not covered in this excerpt.
-Another 134 words (10 lines of text) about their life in Ireland is included in all our PDF Extended History products.
+Another 134 words (10 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 The hardy Scots who made the crossing settled all along the east coast of North America and in the great west that was just then opening up.
 At the time of the American War of Independence, many United Empire Loyalists moved north from the American colonies to Canada.
 Scottish national heritage became better known in North America in the 20th century through highland games and other patriotic events.
 An examination of immigration records and passenger ship lists revealed that people bearing the name McKillop arrived in North America very early: